NyaMisty/LoadProcConfig/README.md

 ## Overview
 **LoadProcConfig** is an IDA Plugin to load processor configuration files.

+This is a port of original LoadProcConfig to IDA Pro 7.6+: https://github.com/alexhude/LoadProcConfig

 With just a couple of clicks configuration files can turn this:
 ![](./Resources/screenshots/lpc_before.png)
 Into this, adding memory regions, entries and registers/ports: